awakatedev/eJam/README.md

-# cluwall-audit-front
+# eJamtest

-This project is a front-end application for the Cluwall smart contract audit tool.
+This project is a front-end application for the eJam test.
 The application is built using [Next.js](https://nextjs.org/), a popular framework for building server-side rendered React applications, and other dependencies such as [React](https://reactjs.org/), [TailwindCSS](https://tailwindcss.com/), and [TypeScript](https://www.typescriptlang.org/).

-## Features

-- User interface for uploading and auditing smart contracts
-- Dynamic display of audit results with interactive data visualization
-- Form validation and submission using [React Hook Form](https://react-hook-form.com/)
-- Toast notifications for user feedback using [React Toastify](https://github.com/fkhadra/react-toastify)

-## Getting Started

-To get started with the project, clone the repository and run the following commands:

-This will start the development server on port 3001.
-You can access the application in your browser at `http://localhost:3001`.

 ## Available Scripts